Awguhst/LoanPredictorML/README.md

 The **Loan Management App** is a proof of concept that uses machine learning models to assess loan applications.
 By predicting the **risk score** and **approval status** of loan applicants, this app provides a quick and effective way to manage loan data.
 It allows users to upload loan data, view predictions, and store the results in an SQLite database for further analysis.

-This app is built using **XGBoost** and **Optuna** for hyperparameter optimization, providing powerful predictive capabilities for loan risk and approval prediction.

 ---

 ## 🎥 Demo